-Retail accounts for 64% of the uses in Pitman, which is slightly higher than the averages of 57% for all downtowns and 60% for the least impacted downtowns.
+Retail accounts for 55% of the uses in Darby's downtown, which is slightly lower than the average of 57% for all downtowns and 60% for the least impacted downtowns.

-In the least impacted downtowns, the share of Food & Beverage (FB) and General Merchandise, Apparel, Furnishings & Other (GAFO) retailers was nearly the same as Pitman at 30% and 38%, respectively.
-On average, as the share of each of these increased the Pandemic Impact Score decreased.
+In the least impacted downtowns, Food & Beverage (FB) and General Merchandise, Apparel, Furnishings & Other (GAFO) retailers each made up larger shares at 30% and 38% respectively.
+In general, as the share of each of these increased, the Pandemic Impact Score descreased.

-Neighborhood Goods & Services (NGS) retailers made up a similar share of 30% in the least impacted downtowns as in Pitman.
-However, the average vacancy rate in the least impacted downtowns was lower at 7.8%.
-In general, as the share of NGS retailers or the vacancy rate increased, so did the Pandemic Impact Score.
+Conversely, Neighborhood Goods & Services (NGS) retailers made up a much smaller share in the least impacted downtowns at 30%.
+On average, as the share of NGS retailers or a downtown's vacancy rate increased, so did the Pandemic Impact Score.